 We have many famous castles and castle ruins all over Finland, but to be completely honest with you, I didn’t remember hearing about this one until searching for winter destinations in the town of Kajaani.
 Daniel and I get very easily excited about any kinds of castles, so it was quite obvious that the ruins of Kajaani Castle would be the main point of interest for us.

 And it was a top choice.
-This ruined castle turned out to be a lot more interesting that we dared to expect.
+This ruined castle turned out to be a lot more interesting than we dared to expect.

 The specific detail that makes Kajaani Castle ruins truly unique is a bridge that many locals and also visitors resent.